 Some Data Suggests Rear Seating Is Safest Seat on Airplane.

-Reports on safety data that I’ve read have been somewhat conflicting.
-One study that looked at 36 years of crash data, however, indicated that the further back in the plane you sit, the safer you are.
+Reports on safety data that we’ve read have been somewhat conflicting.
+However, one study that looked at 36 years of crash data indicated that the further back in the plane you sit, the safer you are.

-And according to Time, sitting in a middle seat of all things, located in the rear third of the plane is safest.
-Those have the lowest fatality rate compared with window or aisle seats.
+And according to the Time article Colleen quoted above, sitting in a middle seat of all things, located in the rear third of the plane, is safest.
+Those have the lowest fatality rate compared with a window or aisle seat.

 Consistent Advice: Sit Near An Exit Row.

-Other advice I’ve heard in the industry, read widely and try to follow suggests that you’re safer if you sit on the aisle in close proximity to an exit row.
+Other advice we’ve heard within the industry, have read widely, and try to follow suggests that you’re safer if you sit on the aisle close to an exit row.
 So if you’re paying for an exit row, you might just be safest if you choose one near the rear of the plane.
 Unfortunately, it’s typically quieter and less turbulent in the front, where planes tend to be more stable.

 Do you think about your safety when choosing an airline seat?
 And do you choose to pay for an exit row at least partly for that reason?